VCU-Bioinformatics-Core/bulk_rnaseq_analyses/differential_expression/README.md

 | ENSMUSG00000000005 | 1234 | 2345 | 3456 | 4567 | 5678 | 6789 | 2345 | 3456 | 4567 | 5678 | 3456 | 4567 |

 ### 2. Samplesheet:
-**required file format:** `CSV`

-This file contains samples with metadata/clinical variables that will be utilized for DEG analysis.
-The columns should be organised exactly in the same order exemplified below.
+**Required format:** Comma-Separated Values (`CSV`) This file contains metadata for each sample, including group identifiers and binary indicators for specific comparisons.
+The columns must be organized as follows:
-- First Column (**SampleID**) should contain sample identifiers that correspond with sample column names after the **gene_id** column of the count matrix.
+- **SampleID:** Sample identifiers that exactly match the sample column headers in the count matrix.
-- Second Column (**GroupID**) should contain the group identifiers.
-- All subsequent columns are dedicated comparisons (rows for these columns should be a binary value, representing `1` for the treatment/experiment group, `0` for the control, and `blank` if the given sample needs to be ignored for the current comparison).
-These comparison columns are expected to follow the naming convention exemplified below; i.e. experiment_vs_control
+- **GroupID:** Group identifiers for each sample (e.g., `experiment1`, `control1`).
+These group identifiers are crucial for defining the experimental design in DESeq2.
+- [comparison]: Subsequent columns define pairwise comparisons.
+The column name should follow the format `experiment_vs_control`.
+For each comparison column, use `1` to indicate samples belonging to the experimental group, `0` for the control group, and leave the cell `blank` for samples to be excluded from that specific comparison.
+This design matrix setup allows the user to specify which samples are used for each comparison, providing flexibility in complex experimental designs.

 | SampleID | GroupID      | experiment1_vs_control1	| experiment2_vs_control2	|
 | -------- | ------------ | ------------------------- | ------------------------- |